Mohammad4844/EMU-Course-Search/README.md

 # EMU Course Search
 This is an unofficial alternative to EMU's Course Search.
-The hosted version ([here](https://mohammad4844.github.io/EMU-Course-Search/web_page)) was shut down on 2/2/2024.
+The hosted version ([here](https://mohammad4844.github.io/EMU-Course-Search/web_page)) was shut down on 2/2/2024 (because I ran out of free tier :disappointed:).

 The main feature here is that you can search courses based on your availabilities.
 As an example, you can say that your availabilities are: Monday 10am - 3pm, Tuesday 12pm - 6pm, Wednesday 8am - 12pm.
 It will return only the courses that fall into your availabilty windows.
+Note that this is not a functionality in EMU's search system.

 Along with this, you can also apply other typical features like departments (COSC or WRTG), course levels (100-199 or 400-499), or attributes (Gen Ed Arts, Honors Sections).